rackerlabs/support-how-to/content/how-to/dedicated-hosting/dedicated-hosting-faq/index.md

 {{</accordion>}}
 {{<accordion title="What should I do if I can't see/access/manage a newly created device?" col="in" href="accordion3">}}

-New devices are not automatically added to product groups which means users or user groups may not have effective permissions to the device.
+Because the system doesn't automoatically add new devices to product groups, users or user groups might not have effective permissions to the device.
 Try adding the device to the correct product group.

 For details about how to manage permissions, see [Manage user permissions for Dedicated Hosting](/support/how-to/manage-user-permissions-for-dedicated-hosting).